walks with coolies

-The story: In the early 1900s, right before the downfall of the Qing Empire, EJD is a British journalist who comes up with the idea to traverse China on foot.
-He lands in Shanghai, takes a ship to Chongqing, and starts walking from around that area.
-His goal: Birma, which at that time was under British hegemony.
-He gets a couple of “coolies” and a “boy” to help him carry his stuff and facilitate his journey, and so he walks through China.
+The story: in the early 1900s, right before the downfall of the Qing Dynasty, British journalist Edwin John Dingle works in Singapore.
+He comes up with the idea to travel through China on foot.
+So he lands in Shanghai, takes a ship to Chongqing, and starts walking from there.

 The goal of Dingle’s journey is Birma, which at that time is under British hegemony.
 He gets a couple of people to help him carry his stuff and facilitate his journey, and then he walks through the south of China.

 The book isn’t as much fun as I thought it would be.
 For one thing, I would have enjoyed a solo journey or a travel party more than Dingle’s trip with his “coolies” and “boys”.

 Stylistically, there’s the problem that Dingle has a way of constructing sentences that are long.
 And I mean LONG.
 They look as if Kafka wrote them, but on meth.
 Difficult to read.